 Tampa Bay Water Demand and Supply Planning

 Tampa Bay Water is Florida’s largest water supply wholesaler, providing water to six member utilities, which in turn supply potable water to approximately two million residents.
-The mission of Tampa Bay Water is to reliably provide its member utilities with high quality water, meeting present and future needs in an environmentally and economically sound manner.
-To help meet these needs, Hazen and Sawyer has provided a variety of water supply reliability planning and forecasting services to Tampa Bay Water.
+To help ensure a steady supply of high quality water, Hazen and Sawyer has provided a variety of water supply reliability planning and forecasting services to Tampa Bay Water.

 Project Outcomes and Benefits

 - Developed risk-based water demand and supply forecasts to assess future water needs, which supported decisions concerning the level and timing of capital investments.